With an earthy, nutty flavor, and a wonderfully creamy texture, this Nameko Mushroom Miso Soup is a perfect way to welcome autumn!

 Nameko mushrooms have a glossy viscid texture, and they are extremely slippery especially when you try to pick them up with a pair of chopsticks.
 When I was young, I would challenge myself by lifting the mushrooms one at a time without letting it fall back into the soup.
 Well, until my mom told me not to play with food.
 Now it’s time to test out your chopstick skill, and enjoy the delicious Nameko Mushroom Miso Soup (なめこ汁) while you’re at it.

 With small round caps and slender stems, nameko mushrooms are one of the popular culinary mushrooms in Japan.
 We call them the ‘slimy mushroom’ because of their slippery, gooey texture.
 In English, the mushrooms are also known as the Forest Nameko and the Butterscotch mushroom.

-Nameko come in clusters just like shimeji mushrooms, but you can easily tell them apart by its orange-amber color and a glossy sheen appearance.
+Nameko come in clusters just like shimeji mushrooms, but you can easily tell them apart by their orange-amber color and glossy sheen appearance.
 The unique texture is caused by a layer of natural gelatin that coats the surface of the mushrooms.